 At the Junior School pupils are prepared for any 11+ examinations both at maintained and independent Schools although the majority choose to stay into our Senior School.
-In the past year pupils have been offered places at Heckmondwike, Crossley Heath, North Halifax and Bradford Grammar Schools as well as many being offered academic scholarships to our Senior School.
+In the past year pupils have been offered places at Heckmondwike Grammar, Crossley Heath, North Halifax and Bradford Grammar Schools, as well as many being offered academic scholarships to our Senior School.

 At the Senior School pupils study a wide variety of GCSEs and A Levels.
 We assess pupils potential on entry using the University of Durham CEM centre assessments.
 These compare pupils to National standards and predict GCSE and A Level performance.
-Every Year we add approximately 1 grade per subject onto to these predictions between year 7 and 11.
+Every Year we add approximately 1 grade per subject on to these predictions between years 7 and 11.

 Examination Results 2016